TrelisResearch/one-click-llms/README.md

 - Vast.AI is recommended for lowest cost per hour with smaller GPUs like A4000 and A2000.
 However, the user experience is significantly worse with Vast.AI than runpod.

 ## Runpod One-Click Templates
+> [!TIP]
-To support the Trelis Research YouTube channel, you can sign up for an account with [this link](https://runpod.io?ref=jmfkcdio).
-Trelis is also supported by a 1-2% commission by your use of one-click templates.
+> To support the Trelis Research YouTube channel, you can sign up for an account with [this link](https://runpod.io?ref=jmfkcdio).
+Trelis is supported by a commission when you use one-click templates.

 ### Fine-tuning Notebook Setup
 - CUDA 12.1 one-click template [here](https://runpod.io/gsc?template=ifyqsvjlzj&ref=jmfkcdio)